 Conference travel support

-Assistant is also provided jointly by your supervisor (if funds are available), the Department ($200 for both masters doctoral students), the Faculty ($100 for masters students and $150 for doctoral students) and the Graduate Studies Office (up to $500 matching funds) for travel to present your research at a conference once per fiscal year (May through April).
+Assistance is also provided jointly by your supervisor (if funds are available), the Department ($200 for both masters doctoral students), the Faculty ($100 for masters students and $150 for doctoral students) and the Graduate Studies Office (up to $500) for travel to present your research at a conference once per fiscal year (May through April).

 Other awards and scholarships

 The Graduate Studies Office maintains a list of other awards and scholarships available to students.

 In addition, there are some awards offered by professional organizations, including:

 - Future Scholars Award offered by the National Recreation and Park Association

 - Graduate Award $1,000 and PhD Award $3,000 offered by the Travel and Tourism Research Association Canada